Zer0thago/ZeroScript/README.md

 ## Getting Started

-To get started with Zero Language, you can download the Zero Language interpreter from the official GitHub repository.
+To get started with Zero Script Language, you can download the Zero Language interpreter from the official GitHub repository.
 You can also find the syntax and some examples in the repository's README.md file.
 Once you have downloaded the interpreter, you can write your own programs in Zero Language and run them using the interpreter.

 ## Contributing

-If you want to contribute to the development of Zero Language, you can fork the repository, make your changes, and submit a pull request.
+If you want to contribute to the development of Zero Script Language, you can fork the repository, make your changes, and submit a pull request.
 You can also submit issues and bug reports on the repository's issue tracker.
 We welcome contributions from everyone, regardless of their skill level or programming experience.